inspire-eu-validation/view-service/iso-19128/at71-language-supported.md

 * Send a GetCapabilities request

-    * Check that it exists exactly one [Supported Languages](#supportedLanguages) node.
+    * Check if it exists exactly one [Supported Languages](#supportedLanguages) node.

-    * Check that it exists exactly one [Default Language](#defaultLanguage) node and its value is not empty.
+    * Check if it exists exactly one [Default Language](#defaultLanguage) node and its value is not empty.

-    * Check that it exists zero or more [Supported Language](#supportedLanguage) node and the value of every supported language is not empty.
+    * Check if it exists zero or more [Supported Language](#supportedLanguage) node and the value of every supported language is not empty.

-    * Check that it exists exactly one [Response Language](#responseLanguage) node and its value is not empty.
+    * Check if it exists exactly one [Response Language](#responseLanguage) node and its value is not empty.

 * If any of the checks fails, the test fails